roselykm/slim_jwt_route_authentication/README.md

 ## Sample route in the `__DIR__\index.php` file

+       //publc route
        $app->get('/ping', function($request, $response){
           $output = ['msg' => 'It is a public area'];
           return $response->withJson($output, 200, JSON_PRETTY_PRINT);
        });

+       //public route for API testing
+       //get token and use the JWT token in POSTMAN or using curl
        $app->get('/token', function($request, $response){
           //create JWT token
           $date = date_create();